felixojiambo/dromed/README.md

+Here is an updated `README.md` for the Dromed project, including the battery monitoring feature.

+---

 # Dromed

 This is a Spring Boot application that manages drones for delivering medications.
 It includes features such as registering drones, loading medications onto drones, checking available drones, and monitoring battery levels.